jstenmark/ChatCopyCat/README.md

 ## Staying Fresh
 Right now, ChatCopyCat is all about choice—grab what you need, tag it if you feel like it, and keep it simple.

+- **Code anonymity**: We're working on  **code anonymization functionalities**, enabling easier workflow without leaking critical codebase/information to the LLM provider. *Please get in touch with maintainer for further information, seeking beta testers.*

+- **Codebase refactor**: Mind mind the mess, the codebase is ongoning a facelift, hexagonal pattern <3

 - **[Future Brainwaves](ROADMAP.md)**: We’re all about evolving without complicating.

 For now, whether it's a snippet or the whole shebang, we're keeping it casual and integrated.